unfastener/juggler-in-rust/README.md

 | Pi Zero W | 1 × ARM11 | 1000 MHz | 512 MB | Micro-SD | 1h29m55s | X11 | 80×80 | 4–5 |

-In these tests, the Pi 3B+, 4 and 5 were running Raspberry Pi OS 12 (Bookworm) 64-bit.
-The Zero W was running Raspberry Pi OS 11 (Bullseye) 32-bit.
+These test results are with Pi OS 12 (Bookworm) 64-bit, except for the Pi Zero W with Raspberry Pi OS 11 (Bullseye) 32-bit.

 As you can see, full build times can be quite significant for Rust programs, due to the large number of dependencies that the crates pull in.

-Pi 3B+ and Zero W need a bigger swap than the default 100 MB, to be able to complete the build.
+### Caveats

 There are some notable differences to the original raytraced scene: